Melioidosis: Bacteria

 Melioidosis is caused by gram-negative, motile, saprophytic bacteria named Burkholderia pseudomallei.
 The bacteria are usually opportunistic, facultative intracellular pathogens.
 It is also aerobic and oxidase test positive.
 A granule at the centre of the bacterium makes it resemble a "safety pin" when Gram stained.
 The bacteria emit a strong soil smell after 24 to 48 hours of growth in culture, however smelling for the identification of the bacteria is not recommended for routine laboratory practice.
-One of the factors causing B. pseudomallei's resistance to various kinds of antibiotics is because of its production of a glycocalyx polysaccharide capsule.
+One of the factors causing B. pseudomallei's resistance to various kinds of antibiotics is because it produces a glycocalyx polysaccharide capsule.
 It is generally resistant to gentamicin and colistin but sensitive to co-amoxiclav.
 B. pseudomallei is a biosafety level 3 pathogen which requires specialized laboratory handling.
 In humans and animals, another similar organism named Burkholderia mallei is the causative agent of the disease glanders.
 B. pseudomallei can be differentiated from another closely related, but less pathogenic species B. thailandensis by its ability to assimilate arabinose.
 B. pseudomallei is highly adaptable to various host environments ranging from inside mycorrhizal fungi spores to amoeba.
 Its adaptability may give it a survival advantage in the human body.

 The genome of B. pseudomallei consists of two replicons: chromosome 1 encodes housekeeping functions of the bacteria such as cell wall synthesis, mobility, and metabolism; chromosome 2 encodes functions that allow the bacteria to adapt to various environments.
 Horizontal gene transfer has resulted in highly variable genomes in B. pseudomallei.
 Australia has been suggested as the origin for B. pseudomallei because of the high genetic variability of the bacteria found in this region.
-Bacteria that was introduced to Central and South America in the 17th to 19th centuries seem to have a common ancestor from Africa.
+Bacteria that were introduced to Central and South America in the 17th to 19th centuries seem to have a common ancestor from Africa.
 B. mallei is a clone of B. pseudomallei that has lost substantial portions of its genome as it adapted to live exclusively in mammals.
 This makes the B. mallei genome much smaller than B. pseudomallei.